msimet/Stile/doc/systest_basics.rst

 >>> results = stat_sys_test_vector(data, field='g1')

-Currently, a :class:`StatSysTest` will compute min, max, median, median absolute deviation (MAD), mean, standard deviation, variance, and number of objects, and will additionally compute the skew and kurtosis if ``scipy.stats`` can be imported.
+Currently, a :class:`stile.StatSysTest <stile.sys_tests.StatSysTest>` will compute min, max, median, median absolute deviation (MAD), mean, standard deviation, variance, and number of objects, and will additionally compute the skew and kurtosis if ``scipy.stats`` can be imported.
 It will also compute percentiles in the data: by default, 1, 2, and 3 sigma values around the median, but this can be changed with the ``percentiles`` kwarg.

-:class:`StatSysTests <StatSysTest>` return a :class:`stile.Stats` object, with all of the above quantities available as attributes (with names given above, except for mad [MAD], stddev [standard deviation], and N [number of points]).
-You can call a ``.plot()`` method, but it won't do anything.
-Printing the object results in a nicely-formatted summary; results will be automatically printed if you pass the kwarg ``verbose=True``.
+:class:`StatSysTests <stile.sys_tests.StatSysTest>` return a :class:`stile.Stats <stile.stile_utils.Stats>` object, with all of the above quantities available as attributes (with names given above, except for mad [MAD], stddev [standard deviation], and N [number of points]).
+You can call a :func:`.plot` method, but it won't do anything.
+Printing the object results in a nicely-formatted summary.
+Results will be automatically printed if you pass the kwarg ``verbose=True``.